alopezrivera/huracan/README.md

 ## Example script

-Simple turbojet engine with 2 compressors, 2 shafts and no secondary airflows.
+Simple turbojet engine with 2 compressors and 2 turbines in a 2 shaft configuration and no secondary airflows.

     from huracan.engine import shaft
     from huracan.thermo.fluids import gas, fuel